 }

 These are used when you need tasks to run at specific times or intervals.
-Schedulable Apex is particularly useful when you need to automate routine processes like data updates, generating reports, etc.
+Schedulable Apex is particularly useful when automating routine processes like data updates, generating reports, etc.

 global class MyScheduledJob implements Schedulable {